espertus/jacquard-examples/README.md

     * `FavoritesIterator.java`, placeholder for student code for testing the autograder locally
     * `HiddenFavoriteIteratorsTest.java` and `ProvidedFavoritesIteratorTest`,
-      which
+      which contain JUnit 5 tests of student code
-      contain JUnit 5 tests of student code
+* `submission` holds a sample submission (required for testing the script `run_autograder.py` locally)
-* `submissions` (which is not required) holds sample submissions to test the grader on Gradescope
+* `submissions` (which is not required) holds sample submissions to manually test the grader on Gradescope

 Any of the above files could have different names or packages.